Taito: History

-("Judea") and 東, meaning "East", ostensibly alluding to his position as a Jew in the Far East diaspora.
-Taitung dealt in floor coverings, natural hair wigs, and hog bristles.

 1950s–1960s

 The Communist takeover of China prompted Kogan to liquidate the business in 1950 and move operations to Japan, which had been suffering a significant economic decline after the war.
-The second business, a clothing distributor named Taito Yoko, struggled financially as a result of employee carelessness and constant loss of products.
+The second business that he started there, a clothing distributor named Taito Yoko, struggled financially as a result of employee carelessness and constant loss of products.
 On August 24, 1953, Taito Yoko was abolished and replaced by the Taito Trading Company, where Kogan was joined by lawyer and retired newspaperman Akio Nakatani.
 Taito Trading Company began as a vodka distillery—the first company to produce vodka in Japan—and an importer of peanut vending machines and perfume machines.

 Increasing competition led to Taito abandoning the vodka business in 1955 and focusing on its successful vending machines, in addition to importing jukeboxes.
 As Taito lacked a proper license to import jukeboxes into Japan, it purchased broken-down machines from United States military bases and refurbished them with working parts from defective units.
 The recovering Japanese economy allowed Taito to become the official distributor of AMI jukeboxes in the country.
 Though the deal had little impact at first, over 1,500 machines were sold by 1960 when the company began mixing Japanese records with American folk songs.
 A partnership with the Seeburg Corporation made Taito its exclusive agent in Japan and one of the nation's leading jukebox companies.

 Taito began manufacturing electro-mechanical games (EM games) in the 1960s.
 In 1967, they released Crown Soccer Special (1967), a two-player sports game that simulated association football using electronic components such as pinball flippers.
 In 1968, Crown Basketball debuted in the US as the highest-earning arcade game at the 1968 Tampa Fair.

 1970s–1980s

 Taito changed its name from Taito Trading Company to Taito Corporation in August 1972.
-It established its American subsidiary in 1973 in downtown Chicago, Taito America.
+It established its American subsidiary in 1973 in downtown Chicago, Taito America, which would later develop games of its own such as Qix.